mdsimon2/RPi-CamillaDSP/README.md

 ### Okto dac8 PRO

 These configurations assume that you are NOT using CamillaDSP volume control as the Okto has a nice volume display with knob and IR control.
 As volume control is downstream of CamillaDSP, digital clipping in CamillaDSP is more of an issue.
-As a result I have added 1 dB attenuation on all output channels to help avoid clipping, in general if you add boost in your configuration you will want to offset that boost by attenuating the output further.
+As a result I have added 1 dB attenuation on all output channels of configurations that implement resampling to help avoid clipping, in general if you add boost in your configuration you will want to offset that boost by attenuating the output further.
 Use the CamillaDSP clipping indicator to gauge if you have enough attenuation to avoid digital clipping.

-okto_streamer.yml
+#### okto_streamer.yml

 Set Okto to “Pure USB” mode.
 As mentioned previously all streamer configurations expect 44.1 kHz input.
 As the ALSA loopback has a different clock from the Okto these configurations have rate adjust enabled to allow CamillaDSP to adjust the ALSA loopback to match the Okto clock and avoid buffer under/over runs, you will see this approach in all further streamer configurations.
 I have also included configurations that upsample to 96 kHz and 192 kHz.